awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 ## Permissions<a name="endpoint-auto-scaling-permissions"></a>

 The `SagemakerFullAccessPolicy` IAM policy has all of the IAM permissions required to perform autoscaling\.
-For more information about Amazon SageMaker IAM permissions, see [Amazon SageMaker Roles ](sagemaker-roles.md)\.
+For more information about SageMaker IAM permissions, see [SageMaker Roles ](sagemaker-roles.md)\.

 If you are using a custom permission policy, you must include the following permissions: